hw-cookbooks/ruby_installer/README.md

 Notes
 =====

 Source installation is currently not implemented.
-If pennyworth installation method is used, the pennyworth_client cookbook must be provided.

 Repository
 ==========